mhiromi/cosopt/README.md

 ## Source Code

 ### original source code written in C
-The code is in code_R.
+The code is in code_R/.

 ### Running COSOPT on R
 It is recommended to run COSOPT against a small number of samples on R.